AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/campaigns/sales-campaign-settings.md

 >[!NOTE]
 >
->With Skip Weekends enabled, emails will be scheduled based on a 5-day week.
+>With [!UICONTROL Skip Weekends] enabled, emails will be scheduled based on a 5-day week.
 Meaning, when a step is scheduled, weekends will be ignored as days.

-1. Click **Campaigns**.
+1. Click **[!UICONTROL Campaigns]**.

    ![](assets/sales-campaign-settings-1.png)